Axlefublr/harp-nvim/README.md

 # harp.nvim

-This plugin uses (and depends on) https://github.com/Axlefublr/harp to make various improvements for file / directory navigation.
+This plugin uses (and depends on) [harp](https://github.com/Axlefublr/harp) to make various improvements for file / directory navigation in neovim.

 In this readme you can see an overview of all the features that the plugin provides.
 For more details on the api provided, read the [source code](./lua/harp/init.lua), carefully commented to explain everything.